arnaudin/arnaudin.github.io/_projects/autodesk-mobile-job-monitor.md

   - section_layout: text
     content: |
-      **Problem:** Users have been able to run large simulations in the cloud using Autodesk Simulation 360 since 2012.
+      **Problem:** Users have been able to run simulations in the cloud using Autodesk Simulation 360 since 2012.
 There has been an inherent limitation that these simulation jobs can only be monitored and managed from the source machine—often a desktop engineering computer that remains in the office.

-      **Solution:** Mobile Job Monitor provides a simple way to check progress and status of cloud simulations, which may take hours or sometimes even days to complete.
+      **Solution:** Mobile Job Monitor provides a simple way to check the progress and status of cloud simulations, which may take hours or sometimes even days to complete.

-      A typical workflow is that an engineer will submit several simulation jobs to solve in the afternoon before leaving the office, and will want monitor them that evening as they run.
+      A typical workflow is that an engineer will submit several simulation jobs to solve in the afternoon before leaving the office, and will want to monitor them that evening as they run.
 If something unexpected occurs they could often make a quick fix, resubmit the job, and still have results in the morning.

   - section_layout: 2col
     images:
-      - caption: 'Information architecture and basic flows between screens.'
+      - caption: 'Information architecture, basic flows, and main screens.'
         description: 'Information Architecture and Basic Flows'
         url: '/projects/autodesk-job-monitor/job-monitor-flow-darken.png'